 Children allegedly associated with armed forces and armed groups, including those designated as terrorists by the United Nations

-24. Urges States to ensure that children associated, or allegedly associated, with armed groups or terrorist groups are treated primarily as victims, with the best interests of the child as a primary consideration, to consider non-judicial measures as alternatives to prosecution, as well as alternatives to detention for those accused of crimes, recalling the juvenile justice standards as adopted by relevant General Assembly resolutions, and to take measures that are focused on rehabilitation and reintegration in an environment that fosters the health, self-respect and dignity of the child, in accordance with relevant provisions of international humanitarian law, as well as international human rights law, in particular the Convention on the Rights of the Child and the Optional Protocol on the involvement of children in armed conflict;
+24. Urges States to ensure that children associated, or allegedly associated, with armed groups or terrorist groups are treated primarily as victims, with the best interests of the child as a primary consideration, to consider non-judicial measures as alternatives to prosecution, as well as alternatives to detention for those accused of crimes, as stipulated in relevant General Assembly resolutions related to juvenile justice, and to take measures that are focused on rehabilitation and reintegration in an environment that fosters the health, self-respect and dignity of the child, in accordance with relevant provisions of international humanitarian law, as well as international human rights law, in particular the Convention on the Rights of the Child and the Optional Protocol on the involvement of children in armed conflict;

 25. Stresses that States should not detain, prosecute or take punitive measures against children who have been associated with armed forces or armed groups solely for their membership in such forces or groups, while recalling that detention should be used only as a measure of last resort and for the shortest appropriate period of time, in line with their obligations under the Convention on the Rights of the Child;